ARUCC-MyCreds-National-Network/en-CA/VerifierGuide.md

 3. __Presentation Request Template__: The presentation template is required to determine the credential type and the claims being requested by a verifier for the credential holder i.e. Learner.
 To create a presentation template, please follow the MATTR learn tutorial on creating the [Presentation Template](https://learn.mattr.global/tutorials/web-credentials/verify/presentation-template/overview).

-Here is the sample payload structure for a presentation template which a verifier can use to verify the learner's credential information.
+Here is the sample presentation template which a verifier can use to verify the learner's credential information.

 ```
 {
    "id":"f5728a34-86f3-43d7-8a19-4egcd1589a56",